 How Night Guards Work

-A bruxism mouth guard is an oral appliance you wear while you sleep that forms a protective layer between your upper and lower teeth.
-During your first dentist appointment, your dentist will take impressions of your teeth and send them to the lab where your dental night guard will be made.
+A bruxism guard is an oral appliance you wear while you sleep.
+This appliance forms a protective layer between your upper and lower teeth.

 Why Night Guards are Important for Oral Health

 If you are under a lot of stress, you may have difficulty with trying to stop teeth grinding on your own.
-The moment you suspect you have bruxism, you should schedule an appointment with your dentist to discuss getting a night guard to relieve your symptoms.
+That's why we recommend that you schedule an appointment with one of our dentists.